kylep/kyle.pericak.com/content/posts/ops/x11-forwarding-ubuntu18.md

-In this guide, I show how I launch Chrome on a remote Ubuntu server without ever installing any graphics tools like Ubuntu Desktop on that server, and without needing VNC/RDP/PCOIP/etc. X11 forwarding lets the XQuarts process on a Macbook render the browser, while it still uses the networking on the Ubuntu server it launched from.
+In this guide, I show how I launch Chrome on a remote Ubuntu server without ever installing any graphics tools like Ubuntu Desktop on that server, and without needing VNC/RDP/PCOIP/etc. X11 forwarding lets the XQuarts process on a MacBook render the browser, while it still uses the networking on the Ubuntu server it launched from.

 ---

+[TOC]

+---

-# Configure Workstation (Macbook) SSH Settings for X11 Forwarding
+# Configure Workstation (MacBook) SSH Settings for X11 Forwarding
-If you're not using a Macbook, this won't apply.
+If you're not using a MacBook, this won't apply.

 ## Set XAuthLocation